LIHANG-HONG/birdclef2023-2nd-place-solution/README.md

 ## Data Preparation

 ### train metadata, audios

-Metadata can be downloaded from [here](https://www.kaggle.com/datasets/honglihang/birdclef2023-extended-train)
+Metadata(train.csv) can be downloaded from [here](https://www.kaggle.com/datasets/honglihang/birdclef2023-extended-train) and put it to ./inputs

 Download the audios from [BirdCLEF2023](https://www.kaggle.com/competitions/birdclef-2023/data), [BirdCLEF2022](https://www.kaggle.com/competitions/birdclef-2022/data), [BirdCLEF2021](https://www.kaggle.com/competitions/birdclef-2021/data) and [extended BirdCLEF2020](https://www.kaggle.com/competitions/birdclef-2023/discussion/398318).

-For additional audios of 2023 species, metadata of audios is included in ./inputs/train.csv.
+<strong>For additional audios with 2023 species, metadata of audios is included in ./inputs/train.csv.
 Use the "file" column in csv to download audios from [Xeno-canto](https://xeno-canto.org) and modify the audios to mono channel, 32kHz, ogg format.
+Some of them may become unavailable because the uploader may have deleted the audio from the site.
+You can also download the newly uploaded audios not included in train.csv and enhance the train.csv.</strong>

 Put all the audios to ./inputs/train_audios.